12 Succulent Bouquets to Inspire You

 DIY Floral-Style Succulent Centerpiece

-Learn About My Online Class!
-This lush and colorful succulent combo in a pedestal pot looks difficult, but it’s simple once you know how.
+Check Out My Online Class!
+Make a lush, colorful succulent combo It looks difficult, but it’s simple once you know how.
 With the help of the step-by-step instructions and photos that follow, you’ll soon be making your own lovely DIY floral-style succulent centerpieces, gift arrangements, and more.
-Design by Fresh Chic, a division…
+Design by Fresh Chic, a division of CW…

 Read More